Diversity in Psychology Program

 Qurat-ul-ain Gulamhussein, Department of Psychology, PhD Student

-Scott Blain, Department of Psychology, PhD Student
+Thuy Nguyen, Department of Educational Psychology, PhD Student

 This program provided an open and honest space for participants and current students to share their own experiences, which contributed to a sense of community among participants and students.
 As a Latina first-generation college student, it was important for me to be able to see other students with similar backgrounds be working towards the same goals and be able to learn from them and their experiences.
-The DIP program helped me see that I was capable of being in a PhD program and that wherever I decided to go I would be able to accomplish my goals.”
+The DPP program helped me see that I was capable of being in a PhD program and that wherever I decided to go I would be able to accomplish my goals.”

 Melissa Velez, Department of Psychology, PhD Student